-An article on the Economist says that ports around the world are vulnerable to extreme events like strong winds, storms, and hurricanes because, by nature, port infrastructure is exposed to the elements.
+An article in the Economist states that ports worldwide are vulnerable to extreme events like strong winds, storms, and hurricanes because port infrastructure is exposed to the elements by nature.

-Because ports are entry points for global trade handling about 80% of the world’s goods, damages to ports infrastructure and assets have far-reaching consequences the article says.
+The article says that because ports are entry points for global trade and handle about 80% of the world’s goods, damaging ports’ infrastructure and assets has far-reaching consequences.

-The article gives some recent examples of port damages due to extreme events.
-For instance, the strong gale winds that ripped the dock walls of Milwaukee port has disrupted its trading routes; Hurricane Katrina closed three ports affecting the distribution of the US’ agricultural goods resulting to higher food prices.
+The article provides some recent examples of port damage caused by extreme events.
+For instance, the strong gale winds that ripped the dock walls of Milwaukee port disrupted its trading routes.
+Hurricane Katrina closed three ports, affecting US agricultural goods distribution and higher food prices.

-Another study modelled the impacts of flooding in the port of Rotterdam Netherlands.
-The result showed that the effects of flooding would increase the trading costs to go up to 86%, excluding the cost of damages to assets and infrastructure.
+Another study modelled the impacts of flooding in the port of Rotterdam, Netherlands.
+The results showed that flooding would increase trading costs by up to 86%, excluding the cost of damages to assets and infrastructure.

-These examples highlight the importance of making ports more resilient the effects of climate change and its consequences on global trade and more specifically on our food and necessary supplies if nothing is done about it.
+These examples highlight the importance of making ports more resilient to the effects of climate change and its consequences on global trade and, more specifically, on our food and necessary supplies if nothing is done about it.

-While wealthy counties have built defences around their ports, the majority of ports around the world are ill-prepared and ageing infrastructure is one of the most common problems, the article says.
+While wealthy countries have built defences around their ports, the article says most ports worldwide are ill-prepared, and ageing infrastructure is one of the most common problems.

-A survey asked 67 ports if they had performed the following: climate-risk assessments, installed early warning systems, or made contingency plans.
+A survey asked 67 ports if they had performed climate-risk assessments, installed early warning systems, or made contingency plans.

 Only 15% of the ports had done all three, and one in 5 ports did not do anything at all.
 A reason why ports fail to do something to improve resilience is that it is not clear who should be responsible for this action, the article says.